General Terms And Conditions Of Sale Of DHL Express France

 9.1 Billing frequency

-Unless contrary provisions are given in the Specific Terms and Conditions applicable to the service in question, DHL invoices the services on a weekly basis.
+Unless otherwise provided in the Specific Terms and Conditions applicable to the service in question, DHL invoices the Transport Operations on a weekly basis and the Customs Operations on a daily basis.

 9.2 Payment Deadline

-The invoices for transport services are payable within 30 days from the invoice issue date.
+The invoices for transport services are payable within a maximum of 30 days from the invoice issue date.

 The Instructing Party is always responsible for payment.